xxfoundation/elixxir-Elixxir-dApps-SDK-Swift/README.md

 - Use `exlixxir-dapps-sdk-swift-Package` scheme to build and test the package.
 - Use other schemes (like `XXClient`) for building and testing individual libraries in isolation.

+### Bindings

+The package uses `Bindings.xcframework` dependency, built from [go client](https://git.xx.network/elixxir/client) repository.
+Use `build-bindings.sh` script to update the framework.
+Information about currently used version is contained in [Frameworks/Bindings.txt](Frameworks/Bindings.txt) file.

 ## 📄 License

 Copyright © 2022 xx network SEZC